Modern Slavery Act 2015

 EKF Diagnostics Holdings plc consists of several wholly owned subsidiaries including Stanbio Laboratory LLC, Separation Technology Inc., EKF-diagnostic GmbH, and SensLab GmbH.
 This corporate statement of compliance is valid and effective for all wholly owned subsidiaries of the parent company.

-The Group has operations in the UK, the USA, Germany, and Russia and recently had a combined annual turnover of £52.6m.
-We sell to over 100 countries worldwide.
+The Group has operations in the UK, the USA, Germany and Russia, and had a recent combined annual turnover of £50.2m.
+We sell to over 100 countries throughout the world.

 Our Business

 EKF Diagnostics Holding plc is a medical technology business that is advancing healthcare delivery through the development of innovative point-of-care and laboratory medical devices, coupled with a device connectivity eco-system.
-EKF is also a specialist manufacturer of diagnostic enzymes for use in medical diagnostics, pharmaceuticals, and industry, and it provides contract manufacturing solutions to healthcare partners globally.
+EKF is also a specialist manufacturer of diagnostic enzymes for use in medical diagnostics, pharmaceuticals, and industry, as well as providing contract manufacturing solutions to healthcare partners globally.

 The EKF portfolio of products and services supports several key areas of healthcare including haematology, diabetes, women’s health, veterinary, sports performance, pathology, clinical research, and contract manufacturing.

-We are committed to ensuring that there is no modern slavery within our business, in our supply chain, or with the distributors that we deal with.
-We aim to demonstrate that the EKF Diagnostics Group follows good practice and that all reasonable steps are taken to prevent slavery and human trafficking.
-We believe that all individuals who work within our business should be treated with dignity and respect, rewarded fairly for their work, and not exploited.
-We only wish to work with organizations in our supply chain that have similar commitments and are not involved in modern slavery.
+We are committed to ensuring that there is no modern slavery within our business, in our supply chain or with the distributors that we deal with.
+We aim to demonstrate that the EKF Diagnostics Group follows good practice, and all reasonable steps are taken to prevent slavery and human trafficking.
+We believe that all individuals who work within our business should be treated with dignity and respect, rewarded fairly for their work and not exploited.
+We only wish to work with organisations in our supply chain that have similar commitment and are not involved in modern slavery.

 Our Supply Chains

-We operate in a highly regulated industry subject to a number of complex laws, rules, and regulations.
-We expect all parties in our supply chain to comply with our values.
-We have commenced a process of seeking confirmation of this from our supply chain, third parties, and distributors (UK and overseas).
+We operate in a highly regulated industry which is subject to a number of complex laws, rules and regulations.
+We expect all parties in our supply chain to comply with our values and are committed to working collaboratively with them to ensure this.
+We have commenced a process of seeking confirmation of this from our supply chain, third parties and distributors (UK and overseas).

 Due Diligence Process

-All suppliers are required to ensure that they provide employees with good working conditions, fair treatment, and reasonable rates of pay, respect workers’ human rights, and comply with local labour laws and regulations.
-Wherever possible, supplier contracts include clauses requiring compliance with the Act.
+All suppliers are required to ensure that they provide employees with good working conditions, fair treatment and reasonable rates of pay and that they respect workers’ human rights and comply with local labour laws and regulations.
+Wherever possible supplier contracts include clauses requiring compliance with the Act.
 Serious violations will lead to the termination of the business relationship.

 Risk Assessment and Management

 Sales and purchasing teams constantly assess and monitor our distribution and supply chains.
-They visit customers and suppliers regularly.
-During these visits, contractual items, including compliance with the Act, are discussed as necessary.
-Risk assessment is based on the size of the business, its location, and our team’s assessment of the partner’s business and management.
+They visit customers and suppliers on a regular basis.
+During these visits contractual items including compliance with the Act are discussed as necessary.
+Risk assessment is based on the size of the business, their location, and our team’s assessment of the partner’s business and management.

 Activities to be undertaken in the next 12 months

-We are working to implement a code of conduct covering employees and, if appropriate, suppliers and distributors and to carry out sample checks of suppliers to ensure adherence to the Modern Slavery Act.
-We will continue to provide information, training, and support for staff on modern slavery and human trafficking as appropriate so they understand the legislation and its impact on our activities.
+We are working to implement a Code of Conduct, covering employees, and where appropriate suppliers and distributors, and to carry out sample checks of suppliers, to ensure adherence to the Modern Slavery Act.
+We will continue to provide information, training, and support for staff on modern slavery and human trafficking as appropriate, so they understand the legislation and impact on our activities.

-The Board of Directors understands their responsibilities, and relevant Group employees have received training to fully understand their responsibilities and be alert to the risks in our business and in the wider supply chains.
+The Board of Directors understands their responsibilities and training has been rolled out to relevant Group employees, particularly those involved in procurement and supply chain management, to fully understand their responsibility and to be alert to the risks in our business and in the wider supply chains.

 Staff will be instructed that they are expected to report concerns, with management being tasked to act upon any reports.

-We have an appropriate reporting framework in place to encourage the reporting of concerns and ensure the protection of whistle-blowers.
-All reports will be fully investigated, and appropriate remedial actions will be taken.
+We have in place an appropriate reporting framework to encourage the reporting of concerns and to ensure the protection of whistle blowers.
+All reports will be fully investigated, and appropriate remedial actions taken.

 Board of Directors’ Approval

-This statement, which relates to the year ended 31 December 2023, has been approved by the Board of Directors of EKF Diagnostics Holdings plc.
+This statement, which relates to the year ended 31 December 2024, has been approved by the Board of Directors of EKF Diagnostics Holdings plc.
+It will be reviewed annually and updated as necessary to reflect our progress and evolving approach.

 Download the EKF Diagnostics Modern Slavery Act 2015 Statement here.